Farama-Foundation/farama.org/_posts/2023-10-24-Gymnasium-Terminated-Truncated-Step-API.md

 image: assets/posts/2023-05-17-Announcing-Minari/banner.png
 read_time: 7
 ---

-short_title: "Gymnasium Terminated / Truncated API"
-subtitle: "In-depth explanation of the "terminated" and "truncated" values in Gymnasium's Env.step API"
-title: "Gymnasium Terminated / Truncated Step API"
-date: "2023-10-23"
-excerpt: "In this post, we explain the motivation for the `terminated` / `truncated` step API, why alternative implementations were not selected, and the relation to RL theory."
-thumbnail: assets/posts/2023-10-24-Gymnasium-Terminated-Truncated-Step-API/banner-gradient-line2.png
-image: assets/posts/2023-10-24-Gymnasium-Terminated-Truncated-Step-API/banner-gradient-line2.png
-read_time: 6

 ## Summary
 The `Env.step` API was changed in Gym v26 to use `terminated` and `truncated` instead of a single `done` value.